-- A competent worker shall perform any movement or repositioning of tanks.
+- Only a competent worker will perform any movement or repositioning of tanks.
 Wear adequate hand and eye protection when handling, hooking up or opening propane cylinders. - Nylon slings must be used around the body when loading, off-loading or lifting propane tanks with lifting equipment.
-The "lifting lugs" provided on tanks are not to be used. - Tank valves and regulators are to be removed from the tank prior to any movement of the tank. - All trucks, cranes or equipment used to handle propane tanks must be equipped with a fire extinguisher appropriate for the size and type of tank being handled. - Never stand in front of the valve when opening a propane cylinder valve. - When in use, propane cylinders must be securely held in an upright position. - Tanks must not be hooked up and used without proper regulators attached. - Propane cylinders must be filled by certified personnel.
+The "lifting lugs" provided on tanks are not to be used (Always ensure to inspect slings prior to use). - Tank valves and regulators are to be removed from the tank prior to any movement of the tank. - All trucks, cranes or equipment used to handle propane tanks must be equipped with a fire extinguisher appropriate for the size and type of tank being handled. - Never stand in front of the valve when opening a propane cylinder valve. - When in use, propane cylinders must be securely held in an upright position. - Tanks must not be hooked up and used without proper regulators attached. - Propane cylinders must be filled by certified personnel.
 Inspect cylinders for current certification prior to use.
-When filling a propane cylinder, be sure there are no possible ignition sources present. - Never attempt to transfer propane between tanks.
+When filling a propane cylinder, be sure there are no possible ignition sources present. - Never attempt to transfer propane between tanks. - Tanks should be bermed off or stored in appropriate racks. - Proper PPE